mikemarsian/serially/README.md

 ```

 ### ActiveRecord Model Instantiation
-For ActiveRecord objects, `instance_id` will return the DB id as expected, and overwriting this method isn't recommended.
+For instances of ActiveRecord models, `instance_id` will return the DB id as expected.
+Overwriting this method isn't recommended.

 ## Development